hknio/supply-chain-rs/AUDIT_STANDARDS.md

 *   Discretion is allowed but must be documented in the audit record's `notes` field.
 *   This criteria is not a soundness review; see the "Soundness" group for soundness-related criteria.
 *   Deployment requirements may vary across organizations.

+### `vulnerable`

+Requires **Generalist SWE**

+This criteria identifies a crate introducing known security vulnerabilities.

+#### Criteria Guidelines

+*   While no specific expertise is required, generalist SWEs must be familiar with all auditing criteria and standards.
+*   Vulnerabilities must be documented in the audit record's `notes` field.

 ### `contains-unsafe`